MONTGOMERY COUNTY PUBLIC SCHOOLS

-Montgomery County Public Schools (MCPS) actively garners grant funding to support projects that address critical unmet needs, supplement existing programs, explore new ideas, and/or implement model programs.
-Grants also serve as catalysts toward building partnerships between schools and communities that will improve the quality of education and supports academic achievement for all.
+Montgomery County Public Schools (MCPS) utilizes grant funding to support projects that address critical unmet needs, supplement existing programs, explore new ideas, and/or implement model programs.
+Grants build partnerships between schools and communities, improve the quality of education, and support academic achievement.

-The Division of Management and Budget, within the Office of Finance, provides technical assistance to MCPS personnel seeking grant opportunities in the form of:
+The Grants team within the Division of Management and Budget provides technical assistance to MCPS personnel seeking grant opportunities in the form of:

-Grant opportunities for schools fall within one of the following three categories:
+Grant opportunities for MCPS school and central office employees fall within one of the following three categories:

 Supported Project or Central Office Grant